CodeWithNachi/docker-with-nachi/Concepts/L05-DockerPersistance/Volume.md

 # Volume --> Persitent Data

 * In order to check if we need to worry about using a volume we need to have a look at the docker file of a container.
-Go to hub.docker.com and check the docker file of any container.
+Go to [Docker Hub] (hub.docker.com) and check the docker file of any container.
 I am using MYSQL as an example as details would always have volume

 ![viewing my page](/L05-E01-P03.png)